gabyrr/gabyrr.github.io/_pages/research.md

 ## Research interest
 -->

-In my current reserach project my goal is to identify personality from text documents using linguistics methodologies to find latent features, particularly in Spanish Language.
+In my current research project my goal is to identify personality from text documents using linguistics methodologies to find latent features, particularly in Spanish Language.

 ![personality-identification](/assets/images/projects/personality.png){: .align-right}  **Personality identification from texts**
 <br/>